uptonking/note4yaoo/docs-ag-grid-react.md

   - or by binding to `columnDefs` prop on the `AgGridReact` component.
   - In all cases all column definition properties can be defined to make up a column definition.

-- By default user supplied React components will be wrapped in a div,
+- By default user supplied React components will be wrapped in a `div` ,
-  - but it is possible to have your component wrapped in a container of your choice (i.e. a span etc), perhaps to override/control a third party component.
+  - but it is possible to have your component wrapped in a container of your choice (i.e. a `span` etc), perhaps to override/control a third party component.
   - If you wish to override the style of this div, you can either provide an implementation of the `ag-react-container` class, or via the `getReactContainerStyle` or `getReactContainerClasses` callbacks on the React component

 ## More Control of ag-Grid with React

 - When the grid is initialized, it will fire the `gridReady` event.
   - If you want to use the API of the grid, you should put an `onGridReady(params)` callback onto the grid and grab the api from the params.
+  - You can then call this api at a later stage to interact with the grid (on top of the interaction that can be done by setting and changing the props).
 - React renders components asynchronously and although this is fine in the majority of use cases,
   - it can be the case that in certain circumstances a very slight flicker can be seen where an old component is destroyed but the new one is not yet rendered by React.
   - In order to eliminate this behavior the Grid will "pre-render" cell components and replace them with the real component once they are ready.